SAP/project-kb/MSR2019/README.md

-# MSR 2019 Data Showcase submission
+# MSR 2019 Data Showcase

 A description of the dataset and its possible applications (on top of fueling the vulerability assessment tool) can be found in